netomantonio/matrix-protocol/MATRIX_PROTOCOL.md

 - **Translatability**: Different MOCs can map equivalent concepts
 - **Global Coherence**: Same fundamental principles regardless of local configuration

-> 💡 **MOCP Principle**: *"Universal concepts ensure interoperability; configurable hierarchies ensure adaptability.
+> 💡 **MEP Principle**: *"Universal concepts ensure interoperability; configurable hierarchies ensure adaptability.
 MOC is the single source of truth for organizational taxonomies."*

+### 🧭 Epistemological Foundations

+The Matrix Protocol is guided by the **MEP (Matrix Epistemic Principle)** — an epistemological manifesto that establishes how knowledge is treated, evaluated, and promoted in the ecosystem.

+MEP defines the **"whys"** and **"when"** to apply epistemological principles, while frameworks (MEF, ZOF, OIF, MAL) implement the **"how"** technically.
+It functions as the "epistemological constitution" ensuring all knowledge decisions are grounded, explicable, and contextually appropriate.

+*For the complete manifesto, see: [MEP_MATRIX_EPISTEMIC_PRINCIPLE.md](MEP_MATRIX_EPISTEMIC_PRINCIPLE.md)*

 ---